JeffKnowlesJr/obsidian-link-plugin/README.md

 ## ⚙️ Configuration

-Access settings via the ribbon button:
+Access settings via the ribbon button or Community Plugins menu:

+### Plugin Status Settings

+- **Enable Plugin**: Turn the plugin on/off to control when operations are performed
+- **Show Ribbon Button**: Control visibility of the settings ribbon button

 ### Journal Settings